A Tactical Urbanism Project

 Improving accessibility for everyone requires change in public spaces that are both privately and publicly funded and owned.
 Those who perform cost-benefit analyses of development projects do not yet have a tool to properly factor in accessibility.
 Without a tool that allows comprehensive cost-benefit comparisons in a dollar term, governments are not able to identify the tax dollars required, nor determine appropriate cost-sharing schemes with the building industry to co-create accessible spaces.

 This project is exploring the ways in which planning practice can promote the creation of accessible built environments.
 Firstly, we’re asking locals with first-hand knowledge of barriers to share their ideas and experience.
-We hope to design and construct solutions that improve accessibility in the public spaces of HRM with the help of individuals with disabilities.
+We hope to design and construct solutions that improve accessibility in the public spaces with the help of individuals with disabilities.
 Later on, we’ll be looking at how to measure the varied and broad costs and benefits that accessible spaces provide to society.

 Making “tactical” accessibility